 If you have a NEMA 14-50 receptacle in your garage already, all you need to do is plug in the new Wall Connector and start charging.
 If not, you will need to hire an electrician to install one for you.
 (High-amperage electrical wiring is not something for amateurs to experiment with.)

-Like all Tesla products, the new Wall Connector is the beneficiary of sleek, contemporary styling.
+Like all of its products, the new Tesla Wall Connector is the beneficiary of sleek, contemporary styling.
 It looks at first glance like a miniature version of the original Powerwall residential storage battery.
 Not all charging equipment is as stylish.
 Once again, Tesla is out ahead and leading the way in the electric car revolution.

 Don't want to miss a cleantech story?
 Sign up for daily news updates from CleanTechnica on email.
 Or follow us on Google News!

 Have a tip for CleanTechnica, want to advertise, or want to suggest a guest for our CleanTech Talk podcast?
 Contact us here.